Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Add Structures as Parameters (2)

-When using a structure, a value for each scalar field can be set similarly to a scalar field.
+When a structure is available, you can assign structure elements (i.e. fields) similarly to single scalar fields.
 Setting a single value or a parameter for the whole structure is not possible.

 Export Parameters #